6 Skills Every Junior Developer Needs To Succeed

 Your social media presence adds a tiny plus to your online presence.
 Your downside can be major though.
 If you apply for a startup position, the party photos are absolutely fine.
 However, if you apply for a corporate position where people work in suits, even if your hiring manager gets drunk once a week, your party photos will put you at a major disadvantage.
 Everything that’s public on the Internet may be used for or against you.

 A well written résumé is just as important as a well written LinkedIn profile.
-Make sure you avoid these 7 common mistakes when writing a résumé.
+Make sure to follow best practices when writing your résumé.

 When marketing yourself, I suggest that you don’t call yourself a programmer or a junior developer.
 If you refer to yourself as a programmer, you tend to talk about yourself as a commodity.
 Business people tend to respect developers more than programmers.
 A programmer is someone who is capable of writing code.
 A developer is someone who can develop and maintain a software solution.
 An engineer is someone who provides scientific solutions in a professional manner.
 An engineer can not only develop a system, but they can also design it, and communicate with stakeholders while managing the development project.
 If you don’t have an engineering degree, calling yourself a software developer is fine.
 Calling yourself a programmer runs the risk of receiving less respect in the industry, which leads to some problems in your personal brand.